Modeling of simple bandpass filters: bandwidth broadening of Josephson parametric devices due to non-Markovian coupling to dressed transmission-line modes: Non-Markovian analysis for frequency-dependent coupling

 with

-The real part of the self-energy $\re \Sigma_E(\Delta)$ in general needs to be evaluated by integrating \Eq{eq:def_selfenergy}.
-For the particular coupling constant $f_k$ of the series-$\sLC$ coupling, \Eq{eqQq:def_fk}, the integral can be solved exactly, see~App.~\ref{app:selfenergy_variouscouplings}.
+For the real part of the self-energy, the integral of \Eq{eq:def_selfenergy} can be solved exactly, see~App.~\ref{app:selfenergy_variouscouplings}.
 The result, given in \Eqs{eqapp:reSig1_seriescoupled}--\eqref{eqapp:reSig2_seriescoupled}, takes different forms depending on the ratio of the coupling lengths $\alpha$ and $\beta$.
 Figure~\ref{fig:selfenergy_seriescoupled} shows both $\re \Sigma_E(\Delta)$ and $\im \Sigma_E(\Delta)$ from \Eq{eq:imSig_seriescoupled} for various parameter cases.

 While the exact analytical solution for $\re \Sigma_E(\Delta)$ in principle contains all information, it is not very intuitive.
 A simplification for the self-energy can be found in the vicinity of the (approximate) resonance frequency $\omega_\Sigma$ of the coupling, \Eq{eq:wres_selfenergy_imag_seriescoupled}, near which the damping rate $-\im\Sigma(\Delta)$, \Eq{eq:imSig_seriescoupled}, is maximized.
 Approximating $f_k^2$ by Lorentzians centered at $k = \omega_\Sigma/v$, we find the following Lorentzian approximation for the self-energy,